NLP for Speech Problems

 The solution

-So how can you improve this?
+So how can you use NLP to improve this and other speech problems?

 2. Channel your energy to observing yourself.
 Start observing exactly when you mix words up and exactly what happens when you mix words up.

-- Were you speaking too fast?
+• Do you speak too fast?

-- Were you eager to say it all at once?
+• Are you eager to say it all at once?

-- Did you feel like you lost control?
+• Do you feel like you lost control?

 Then you can observe:

-- how you feel
+• how you feel

-- what state you’re in when this happens
+• what state you’re in when you mix up words

-- whether you only mix words up when speaking to certain people
+• whether you mix words up only when speaking to certain people

 Dear reader, if you know someone who has exactly the speech problem described here, now you know that solving it is no rocket science.
 Sometimes things really aren’t complicated.
-If you’d like to get NLP help for your or someone’s speech problem, let’s talk about it.
+If you’d like to get NLP help for your or someone’s speech problems, let’s talk about it.